Ricotta Sausage Triangles

 - In a large bowl, combine the first 10 ingredients.
 In a large skillet, cook sausage and onion over medium heat until meat is no longer pink; drain.
 Stir into cheese mixture.

-- Place one sheet of phyllo dough on a work surface with a short end facing you; spray with cooking spray.
+- Place 1 sheet of phyllo dough on a work surface with a short end facing you; spray with cooking spray.
 Top with a second sheet of phyllo; spray again with cooking spray.
 (Keep remaining phyllo covered with a damp towel to prevent it from drying out.)
 Cut layered sheets into three 14x3-in. strips.

 - Place a rounded teaspoonful of filling on lower corner of each strip.
 Fold dough over filling, forming a triangle.
 Fold triangle up, then fold triangle over, forming another triangle.
 Continue folding, like a flag, until you come to the end of the strip.